Skip to Content

 1. I start these in my food processor because it is so fast but they can be made just as easily in a large bowl by cutting the butter in with a pastry blender or even 2 knifes held between the fingers.

-4. Remove to a large bowl and toss in the raisins.
+4. Remove the mixture to a large bowl and toss in the raisins.

 5. Mix together the lemon juice, milk and vanilla.